jindian/linux_note/GRUB2/MBR.md

 ```

-BIOS saves device type in register dl, for HDD dl set as 0x80
+BIOS saves boot device type in register dl, for HDD dl set as 0x80
-Value of register dl(0x80) shown in following debug information, jump to 0x7c74 after bitwise AND with 0x70 with result of ZF set as 0
+Value of register dl(0x80) shown in following debug information, jump to 0x7c74 after bitwise AND with 0x70 with result of ZF set as 0.
 ```assembly

    0x7c65:	cli